-- Instance Name-Enter the initial hostname for the instance. - Availability Zone-Select the availability zone where the image will be deployed. - Count-Enter the number of instances to be launched. - 4.
-Click Next.
+Parameter Attribute Instance Name Initial hostname for the instance Availability Zone Availability zone where the image will be deployed.
+Count Number of instances to be launched

-5. In the Source tab, select the GigaVUE-FM image source file from the Available list and then click +(Plus).
-The selected GigaVUE-FM image is displayed under Allocated.
-Click Next.
-Refer to Figure 6: Source tab on page 25.

-Figure 6: Source tab

-6. In the Flavor tab, select a flavor with a specific compute, memory, and storage capacity from the Available list and then click +(plus sign).
-The selected GigaVUE-FM flavor is displayed under Allocated.
-Click Next.
-Refer to Figure 7: Flavor tab on page 26.

-Figure 7: Flavor tab

-7. In the Networks tab, select the specific network for the GigaVUE-FM instance from the Available list and then click +(plus sign).
-For information about the requirements, refer to Network Requirements on page 15.
-The selected network is displayed under Allocated.
-Click Next.
-Refer to Figure 8: Networks tab on page 27.

-Figure 8: Networks tab

-- 8. In the Network Ports tab, click Next again. - 9.
-In the Security Groups tab, select the appropriate security group for the GigaVUE-FM instance from the Available list and then click +(plus sign).
-For information about the security groups, refer to Security Group on page 16.
+- 5. In the Source tab, verify that the selected GigaVUE-FM image is displayed under Allocated section and click Next. - In the Flavor tab, select a flavor complying the Minimum Compute Requirements and then move the flavor from the Available section to the Allocated section.
+The selected GigaVUE-FM flavor is displayed under Allocated and click Next. - 7.
+In the Networks tab, select the specific network for the GigaVUE-FM instance from the Available section and then move the Network to the Allocated section.
+The selected network is displayed under Allocated and Click Next. - 8.
+In the Network Ports tab, click Next again. - 9.
+In the Security Groups tab, select the appropriate security group for the GigaVUE-FM instance from the Available section and then move the Security Group to the Allocated section.
+For information about the security groups, refer to Security Group.
 The selected security group is displayed under Allocated.
-Click Next.
-Refer to Figure 9: Security Groups tab on page 28.

-Figure 9: Security Groups tab

-10. In the Key Pair tab, select the existing key pair from the Available list and then click + (plus sign) or create a new key pair.
-For information about the key pairs, refer to Key Pairs on page 21.
+Click Next. - 10.
+(Optional) In the Key Pair tab, select the existing key pair from the Available section and then move the Key Pair to the Allocated section. or create a new key pair.
+For information about the key pairs, refer to Key Pairs.
 The selected key pair is displayed under Allocated.
-Click Next.
-Refer to Figure 10: Key Pair tab on page 29.

-Figure 10: Key Pair tab

-- 11. In the Configuration, Server Groups, Scheduler Hints, and Metadata tabs, click Next. - 12.
+Click Next. - 11.
+(Optional) In the Configuration, Server Groups, Scheduler Hints, Metadata tabs, enter/select the appropriate values and click Next. - 12.
 Click Launch Instance.
-The GigaVUE-FM instance takes a few minutes to fully initialize.
-Refer to Figure 11: Instance Launched on page 29.

-Figure 11: Instance Launched

-13. During the initial boot-up sequence, click Allocate Floating IP.
-The Manage Floating IP Associations dialog box is displayed.
-Refer to Figure 12: Assigning Floating Address on page 30.
+The GigaVUE-FM instance takes few minutes to fully initialize. - From the Horizon GUI, navigate to Compute > Instances.
+You can view the launched instance displayed in the Instances page.
+During the initial boot-up sequence, click Associate Floating IP.
+The Manage Floating IP Associations dialog box appears.

-Figure 12: Assigning Floating Address

-- 14. In the Manage Floating IP Associations dialog box, enter the following information as shown in Figure 12: Assigning Floating Address on page 30: - From the IP Address drop-down list, select an IP address. - From the Port to be associated drop-down list, select an appropriate port for the GigaVUE-FM instance. - 15.
-Click Associate.
-The Floating IP is displayed in the IP Address column.
-Refer to Figure 13: Floating IP of GigaVUE-FM Instance on page 30.
+14. In the Manage Floating IP Associations dialog box, enter the following information and click Associate.

-Figure 13: Floating IP of GigaVUE-FM Instance
+Parameter Attribute IP Address Floating IP address of the instance Port to be associated Port for the GigaVUE-FM instance

+The Floating IP is then displayed in the IP Address column of the corresponding Instance.